Rebutia rauschii (G.Frank) D.R.Hunt

 Sulcorebutia rauschii, Sulcorebutia tarabucoensis subsp. rauschii, Weingartia rauschii

 Rebutia rauschii is a form of the variable Rebutia canigueralii.
 It is a small, usually clustering, rarely solitary cactus that forms clumps of many purple stems with characteristic very short, black spines arranged in the form of a fishbone.
 The stems are up to 1.6 inches (4 cm) tall and up to 2 inches (5 cm) in diameter.
 They are covered by flat tubercles, which vary in color from dark green to violet.
 In older plants tubercles are arranged in up to 16 spiral lines merging in the apex.
 The areoles are long, narrow, with short white felt.
 Spines are short, black, and completely flattened against the tubercles.
-The flowers are up to 2 inches (5 cm) long and wide wide, funnel-shaped, yellow-green, with tan colored scales, tepals deep magenta with a clearer throat.
+The flowers are up to 2 inches (5 cm) long and wide, funnel-shaped, yellow-green, with tan-colored scales, tepals deep magenta with a clearer throat.
 The fruit is reddish-brown and up to 0.2 inches (5 mm) wide.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).